Virtual learning academy offers another option for reluctant families

-CAPITAL REGION, NY (News10.com)-As schools prepare for a return to in person learning, there are still some reluctant families who are seeking other options.
+CAPITAL REGION, N.Y.
+(NEWS10) — As schools prepare for a return to in person learning, there are still some reluctant families who are seeking other options.

 The online curriculum aligns with New York State learning standards and works with participating school districts who have certified teachers dedicated solely to online learning.
 Not a mix of in-person and virtual.